vehicle-lang/vehicle/doc/source/verification.rst

 The table below contains the full list of command line arguments available for the :code:`verify` command.

+.. option:: --specification, -s

+    Location of the ``.vcl`` file containing the specification to be verified.

+.. option:: --property, -y

+    The name of a property in the specification to verify.
+You may provide this option multiple times to verify multiple properties at once.
+If not provided, then by default all properties in the specification are verified.

 .. option:: --network, -n

     Provide the implementation of a network declared in the specification.